nplan-io/ml_paper_club/README.md

 VIRTUAL ATTENDANCE: For those who want to join online this week [Webinar Meeting](https://us02web.zoom.us/j/88553741757) -->

-NOTE: You will need to authenticate with Zoom to join the call.
-You can only authenticate with an email with which you have created a registered zoom account.

 ## Supplementary material ##

 For those new to machine learning, these are some recommended reading material: